fredMilloh/fredMilloh/README.md

     - [Instagrid](https://github.com/fredMilloh/Instagrid), a photo grid composition to share.
     - [OpenQuizz](https://github.com/fredMilloh/OpenQuizz), a quizz game

-- Use of Firebase for authentication, storage, retrieval of data in the database.
-CRUD d'authentication, Firestore Database et Storage(images).
+- Using Firebase methods to authenticate and store data.
+CRUD authentication, Firestore Database and Storage (images).
 [FirebaseCRUD](https://github.com/fredMilloh/FirebaseCRUD)

 - Retrieving data from an API using the Alamofire library, geolocated annotations with frameworks Mapkit, CoreLocation.
 Application [ParisPetitCoin](https://github.com/fredMilloh/ParisPetitCoin) free toilets in Paris with geolocation and pedestrian route, in French and English.